Abu-Maher/Abu-Maher/README.md

 - 📍 I’m located in Zarqa, Jordan

-- ⌨️ I’m currently working on [Florida Inc.](https://discord.gg/florida)
+- ⌨️ I’m not working on anything at the moment.

 - 📚 I’m currently learning **Next.js and design UI/UX.**